jvirico/mouse_CT_3D_reconstruction/README.md

 CT scanners use a rotating x-ray tube and a row of detectors placed in the gantry to measure X-ray attenuations by different tissues inside the body.
 The multiple X-ray measurements taken from different angles are then processed on a computer using reconstruction algorithms to produce tomographic (cross-sectional) images (virtual "slices") of a body [1].

-Here, Filtered Back-projection algorithm is used to recontruct the 3D volume from the mentioned collection of X-ray measurements, or Sinograms, also known in mathematics as the **Radon transform** [2], an example of the 2D object Phantom and its Sinogram can be seen in Fig. 1.
+Here, Filtered Back-projection algorithm is used to recontruct the 3D volume from the mentioned collection of X-ray measurements [3][4][5], or Sinograms, also known in mathematics as the **Radon transform** [2], an example of the 2D object Phantom and its Sinogram can be seen in Fig. 1.

 <img src="./img/phantom_sinogram.png" alt="drawing" width="400"/>